 Make The Right Offer.

-First time home buyer tip #6 – make sure you understand local home values.
+Make sure you understand local home values!
 Negotiation is a fine art, not something learned in a day.
 This is part of why you search for agents that set reasonable goals for their clients and tend to obtain those goals.
 You want someone who understands what a home is worth and that can argue the right points reliably.
 There may be any number of things that can give you an edge in negotiations, from pet damage to kitchen appliances.
 The problem is knowing just how much those things should affect the value of the home.

 A top notch buyer’s agent is going to be looking out for your interests.
 The best of the best will try to make sure you are paying fair market value or below for the home you are interested in.
 If you feel you are working with an agent who is concerned about their own pocket book and not yours dump them fast.